-Highlights of the program include one-day summer camps prior to the start of the fall term, the Neechiwaken Indigenous Peer Mentor Program and student advising on a regular basis.
-Students will be invited to join the program once they are accepted to the University of Manitoba and will be able to apply to the program online through the Indigenous Student Centre’s website.
-There is no cost for this program!
+Highlights of the program include a reserved student lab section (B16) for ARTS 1110 for students in Qualico Bridge to Success, one-day summer boot camps in August, and the Neechiwaken Indigenous Peer Mentor Program.
+Students are invited to join the program once they are accepted to the University of Manitoba and can sign up online.
+There is no cost to join this program!

 Benefits of the Qualico Bridge to Success Program:

-If you have any questions about the Qualico Bridge to Success Program or the above opportunities, please contact Carla Loewen at:
+If you have any questions about the Qualico Bridge to Success Program or would like to talk to a student advisor, please contact Carla Loewen at:

 Indigenous Student Centre